Colleges by Location

 Acquiring information about the potential income after graduation can help you decide if a specific school is the right one for your career aspirations.

-The average annual salary for graduates employed six months after graduation from this institution is 75,000 USD.
+The average base annual starting salary of the students who were employed within six months of graduation at this institution is 75,000 USD.

 $75,000